feniljain/knowledge-base/career/README.md

 - 11 Laws of Software Estimation for Complex Work: https://mdalmijn.com/11-laws-of-software-estimation-for-complex-work/
 - Quiet Quitting is About Loyalty: https://dev.to/codenameone/quiet-quitting-is-about-loyalty-1d6m
 - How to Balance your Engineering Investment: https://refactoring.fm/p/engineering-investments
+- 4 Tactics that Backfire When Dealing with a Difficult Colleague: https://hbr.org/2022/09/4-tactics-that-backfire-when-dealing-with-a-difficult-colleague?ref=refind

 ## Videos: